n-p-soft/bsdsum/README.md

   The style of output is specified with the "-s" option:

-    -s default: for BSD format
-    -s base64: for BSD base64-encoded format
+    -s default: for BSD format (default style if unspecified) -s base64: for BSD base64-encoded format
     -s mix32: BSD format using a custom character set including 32 punctuation signs, letters, digits